pingcap/docs/tiup/tiup-command-mirror-sign.md

 - Network address, which starts with HTTP or HTTPS, such as `http://172.16.5.5:8080/rotate/root.json`
 - Local file path, which is a relative path or an absolute path

-If it is a network address, this address must provide the following functions:
+If it is a network address, this address must provide the following features:

 - Supports the access via `http get` that returns the complete content of the signed file (including the `signatures` field).
 - Supports the access via `http post`.
 The client adds the signature to the `signatures` field of the content that is returned by `http get` and posts to this network address.